tearflake/symp-intro/docs/examples.md

 ### ✨ Remark

-Each of the first three examples illustrates one pillar of the system — syntax, semantics, and execution — before combining them into complete frames.
+Each of the first three examples illustrates one pillar of the system — syntax, rewriting, and execution — before combining them into complete frames.

 ---